Yash4x/ym299-IT114-001-hw/README.md

-1. IT114-001
-2. Yash Mandal
+1. IT114 - chatroom project by Yash Mandal
-3. I am a junior here at NJIT majoring in Information Technology.